Below are the Notice of Privacy Practice notifications for the following physician groups.

 A patient has the right to impartial access to medical treatment or accommodations, regardless of race, national origin, religion, handicap, or source of payment, subject to the technical limitations of the Service.

-A patient is responsible for reporting unexpected changes in his or her condition to the Provider.
+A patient is responsible for reporting unexpected changes in his or her condition to the physician.

-A patient is responsible for reporting to the Provider whether he or she comprehends a contemplated course of action and what is expected of him or her.
+A patient is responsible for reporting to the physician whether he or she comprehends a contemplated course of action and what is expected of him or her.

-A patient is responsible for following the treatment plan recommended by the Provider.
+A patient is responsible for following the treatment plan recommended by the physician.

-A patient is responsible for his or her actions if he or she refuses treatment or does not follow the Provider’s instructions.
+A patient is responsible for his or her actions if he or she refuses treatment or does not follow the physician’s instructions.

 State Specific Notifications (See Below For State Specific Mental Health Notifications)